kalong2008/base64-convert-csv/README.md

 the program will read input.csv, so make sure the is name as "input.csv"

 each row is one base64 data, the csv file do not have header

+test the github app of commit and release